ansys/scade-design-rules/doc/source/rules/naming/enum_type_name_prefix.rst

 .. start_description

-Checks if the values of a given Enum are prefixed with the Enumeration name
+Checks if the values of a given Enumeration are prefixed with its name

 .. end_description